Top front-end and back-end javascript frameworks

 2. Developing Web and Mobile Apps

-JavaScript has an extensive collection of frameworks using which developers can easily build applications for mobile and web.
+JavaScript has an extensive collection of frameworks that developers can easily use to build mobile and web applications.
 JavaScript frameworks are the pre-written JavaScript code that developers use for standard features.
 Below are some of the popular JavaScript frameworks:

 • React